jothomas1996/python-exercises/unusual/README.txt

 +-----------+-----------+-------------------+

 #===========================================================
-Final Modification
+Modification

-Method 3 was removed as it takes almost the same time or perhaps more time to execute.
-Insted jump statements are introduced in scan function to skip unrequired calculations.
+Method 3 was removed as it takes almost the same time or perhaps more time to go through all cpmparisons.
 #===========================================================
 OUTPUT